The Pulse

 “There are so many factors that can produce microvolt signals, such as stray capacitance and eddy currents.
 Ruling out all these possibilities will require more experimental evidence. – Yong Zhu, a microelectronics expert from Griffith University in Australia

-A retired physicist from the Free University of Amsterdam, Rinke Wijngaarden, has found the theory very interesting, and have tried to replicate the effect with experiments of his own in 2018.
+A retired physicist from the Free University of Amsterdam, Rinke Wijngaarden, has found the theory very interesting, and has tried to replicate the effect with experiments of his own in 2018.
 Unfortunately, he could not replicate the results.
 While the theory remains interesting to him, he is:

 “still convinced that the theory of Chyba et al. cannot be correct.”